rikaitan/rikaitan.github.io/docs/support/index.md

 Having trouble with Rikaitan?
 If you don't find your answers here, feel free to reach out to us in the following communities.

-## Rikaitan Matrix
+## Rikaitan Matrix or Telegram

-We have an active community of users and collaborators on our Matrix space.
+We have an active community of users and collaborators on our Matrix space and on Telegram.

 [![](https://img.shields.io/badge/chat-join-green?style=for-the-badge&logo=Element&logoColor=green)](https://tatsumoto.neocities.org/blog/join-our-community)